JamesWoolfenden/terraform-gcp-statebucket/README.md

   ]
 }

 ```
 <!-- END OF PRE-COMMIT-PIKE DOCS HOOK -->

 ## Information

 When working with Terraform as part of a team, instead of a local **terrraform.tfstate** file, a shared remote state store is required, for GCP this is the google_storage_bucket.
 But if we want to automate everything via Terraform?
-Traditionally we would have to create the initial bucket by hand via the console or by the cli and the resource unmanaged.
+Traditionally we would have to create the initial bucket by hand via the console or by the CLI and the resource unmanaged.
-The module and example solves the issue of creating a state bucket in Terraform using Terraform itself.
+The module and example solve the issue of creating a state bucket in Terraform using Terraform itself.

 ## But how

-The Makefile in folder _examples\examplesA_ has a number of tasks, one specifically to create the initial bucket:
+The Makefile in folder _examples\examplesA_ has several tasks, one specifically to create the initial bucket:

 ```make
 make first
 ```

-This makes the lock DB table, the state (google_storage_bucket) bucket, fills out and creates the remote_state.tf file and then copies the state from the local disk to the bucket.PHEW.
+This makes the lock DB table, the state (google_storage_bucket) bucket, fills out and creates the **remote_state.tf** file and then copies the state from the local disk to the bucket.PHEW.
 The State of the bucket is now managed along with any future resources.

-On the second and subsequent runs you use:
+On the second and subsequent runs, you use:

 ```make
 make build
 ```

-If this is your first time using some of the apis you might needs to enable them:
+If this is your first time using the APIs you will need to enable them:
 <https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview?>

 ## Related Projects